dickloraine/pandoc_styles/README.md

 ### Filter

-Filter are called in the command-line section.
 This script includes some functionality to make writing filters a little bit more easy.
-If possible, store data that filters should use in the metadata section, because loading the cfg file is resource intensive.

 ### Advanced Example